quantmind/pulsar/sources/design.txt

 There are two categories of exceptions in Python: those that derive from the :class:`Exception` class and those that derive from :class:`BaseException`.
-Exceptions deriving from Exception will generally be caught and handled appropriately; for example, they will be passed through by :class:`.Deferred`, and they will be logged and ignored when they occur in a callback.
+Exceptions deriving from Exception will generally be caught and handled appropriately; for example, they will be passed through by a :class:`~asyncio.Future`, and they will be logged and ignored when they occur in a callback.

 However, exceptions deriving only from BaseException are never caught,